|

 Accommodations

-This is a mostly stationary ride, so you will be staying in the same location each night, except for 2 nights spent at a different location.
+This is a mostly stationary ride, so you will be staying in the same location each night, except for 2 nights spent at a different locations.

 Description